jonathanlocke/jonathanlocke.github.io/published/broadcaster.md

 <br/>
 <img src="https://www.state-of-the-art.org/graphics/line/line.svg" width="300"/>

 #### Code

-The simplified *Broadcaster / Listener* design pattern discussed above is available in its entirety in *kivakit-kernel* and is used throughout [KivaKit](https://www.kivakit.org) for messaging between components:
+The simplified messaging code discussed above is available in its entirety in *kivakit-kernel* and is used throughout [KivaKit](https://www.kivakit.org) for messaging between components:

     <dependency>
         <groupId>com.telenav.kivakit</groupId>